 - Not distinctive enough

 You can overcome the issue of your mark not being distinctive enough by proving that is has earned distinctiveness through regular use.
 Most trademarks are refused because they are too similar to an existing trademark that has either already been registered or has been submitted for registration.
 You can get some idea of similarities between goods and services by referencing the trademark register, but the list is not comprehensive.
 Some trademarks in the United Kingdom are protected based on their reputation, meaning that classes are not considered when these marks are registered.

 If you need help understanding the meaning of trademarks, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.